snowplow-archive/snowplow.github.com/_posts/2015-02-03-snowplow-60-bee-hummingbird-released.md

 In fact this new sink is not limited to serialized Snowplow Thrift records - it can store any stream of Kinesis records as splittable LZO files in S3.

 To accompany this new sink, we have updated the batch-based Hadoop Enrichment process so that it can now read LZO-compressed Thrift binary records.
 This means that you can potentially run both the Kinesis and Hadoop Enrichment processes off the same Kinesis stream.
-To use this feature, just set the collector_format field in the EmrEtlRunner's YAML configuration file to "thrift".
+To use this feature, just set the `collector_format` field in the EmrEtlRunner's YAML configuration file to `thrift`.

 You can see the project [here][s3-sink].